English Spelling: Until, 'Til and Till

 In popular debates about spelling the question of double <ll> versus single <l> in until and till is often raised.
 Prescriptive spelling rules usually insist that until and till are correct, untill and til or ’til are wrong.

-A quick check on Google shows that until spellings outnumber untill spellings by 10 to 1, till spellings outnumber til spellings by 1.2 to 1 and until outnumbers till by 2 to 1.
-Many of the til examples are artefacts of Google searching non-English web-pages in languages where til is a preposition such as Danish and Norwegian.
+A quick check on Google shows that until spellings outnumber untill spellings by about 100 to 1, till spellings outnumber til spellings by 1.2 to 1 and until outnumbers till by 2 to 1.
+Many of the til examples are artefacts of Google searching non-English web-pages in languages where til is a preposition, such as Danish and Norwegian.

 Frequency counts for web-pages in Google (June 2017)